Treatment effect estimation under convergent network interference: Introduction

-Recently, graphons have gained significant traction in economics and operations research as a mathematical tool for analyzing large networks.
-For instance, \citet{Parise} and \citet{Erol} use graphon methods to study optimal interventions in large-scale network games and contagion processes.
-Crucially, however, these applications treat graphons as generative models, viewing observed finite networks as random realizations from an underlying graphon.
-To the best of our knowledge, our paper is the first to introduce graph limit theory into the causal inference literature as a tool for formulating deterministic regularity conditions that enable large-sample inference under interference.
+Recently, graphons have gained significant traction across a number of fields, ranging from economics and operations research to statistics.
+For instance, \citet{Parise} and \citet{Erol} used graphons to study optimal interventions in large-scale network games and contagion processes.
+The aforementioned random-graph models \citep{Wager, shirani2024cmp, bhattacharya2025meanfield} include graphon models for interference structures.
+Crucially, however, these applications treat graphons as generative models, viewing observed finite networks as random draws from an underlying graphon.
+To the best of our knowledge, our paper is the first to introduce graph limit theory into the causal inference literature as a tool for formulating deterministic regularity conditions that enable asymptotic theory under interference.

-Methodologically, our paper fits into the broader literature on causal inference under interference, where a unit's potential outcome may depend on treatments assigned to other units.
-A standard way to make this setting tractable is through exposure mappings, which posit that potential outcomes depend on the full treatment vector only through a lower-dimensional exposure summary \citep{Aronow}.
-Earlier structural assumptions such as partial interference \citep{Hudgens} and anonymous interference can be viewed as special cases of this framework.
-Our model also assumes exposure mappings: each unit's potential outcome depends on its own treatment and a symmetric summary of its neighbors' treatments.
-However, we note that our causal estimand does not depend on this exposure mapping.
-We are interested in the average direct effect, defined as the average contrast between treated and untreated potential outcomes holding others’ treatments fixed.
+Broadly speaking, our paper fits into the literature on causal inference under interference, where a unit's observed outcome may depend on treatments assigned to other units \citep{Halloran}.
+We work under the exposure-mapping framework by assuming anonymous interference \citep{Hudgens,Manski,Aronow}.
+However, our causal estimand does not depend on any exposure mapping.
+We are interested in the average direct effect, defined as the average contrast between treated and untreated potential outcomes holding others’ treatments fixed \citep{Savje,Hu}.